 “Attending a CTE technical campus does not limit postsecondary opportunities,” says Paul Galbenski, Dean of one of four Oakland Schools Technical Campuses (OSTC) in Oakland County, Michigan.
 “It is a force-multiplier for career paths and unlimited opportunities beyond high school.”

-It has broadened the landscape to include all kinds of careers.
-These are categorized into 16 Career Clusters and 79 Career Pathways.
-These clusters and pathways are used by many educational institutions, according to an organization once called the American Vocational Association—now known as the Association for Career and Technical Education (ACTE).
+Clusters and pathways are used by many educational institutions, according to the Association for Career and Technical Education (ACTE).

 These programs combine both academic and technical training.
 They also “foster student learning that is both concrete and abstract,” as one 2014 American Education article describes it.